Lingerie, iPads: Mexican kid-free couples fuel high-end boom

 Though just over a million in number, the couples are a gold mine for leading brands, and their spending habits are shoring up consumer demand as Mexico's economy cools.

-Sandra Rodarte, 27, an events producer who shops for Apple (AAPL.O) products and loves fine whiskies, drops at least 10,000 pesos a month on non-essentials like annual trips to the United States.
+Sandra Rodarte, 27, an events producer who shops for Apple products and loves fine whiskies, drops at least 10,000 pesos ($780) a month on non-essentials like annual trips to the United States.

 She and her live-in boyfriend have no plans to raise a family, she explains while lunching at the exclusive marble-clad shopping mall, Antara, in downtown Mexico City.